 (D) Any upsets or violations of the Operations Plan.

-(6) As part of the Operations Plan approval process, the department will review with the composting facility the matters in (6)(a) through (l) of this rule.
-The department may require, either in its initial Operations Plan review or under section (3) of this rule, that an Operations Plan include any of the matters in sections (6)(a) through (l) of this rule if the department determines that such measures are necessary for the facility to meet the requirements of OAR 340-096-0070: Performance Standards, to comply with any other laws or regulations, or when required to correct other unacceptable conditions at a facility.
+(6) As part of the Operations Plan approval process, the department will review with the composting facility the matters listed in this section.
+The department may require, either in its initial Operations Plan review or under section (3) of this rule, that an Operations Plan include any of the matters listed in this section if the department determines that such measures are necessary for the facility to meet the requirements of OAR 340-096-0070: Performance Standards, to comply with any other laws or regulations, or when required to correct other unacceptable conditions at a facility.

 (a) Process controls.
 When required by the department, an Operations Plan must:

-(A) Describe how the facility will monitor and record compost processing parameters including nutrient balance (C:N ratio), moisture content, aeration, pH and temperature and compost retention time; and
+(A) Describe how the facility will monitor and record processing parameters including nutrient balance (C:N ratio), moisture content, aeration, pH, temperature and retention time;

-(B) Include a mass balance calculation showing all feedstocks and amendments and all products produced.
-The mass balance calculation must be detailed and use a standard unit of measurement throughout.
+(B) Include a mass balance calculation showing all feedstocks and amendments and all products produced, with the mass balance calculation being detailed and using a standard unit of measurement throughout; and

+(C) Include any other information required by the department as necessary to understand process operations.

 (b) Material management.
 When required by the department, an Operations Plan must:

+(A) Describe how the facility will limit the receipt of non-compostable materials and screen incoming feedstocks to separate and remove non-compostable materials such as plastic packaging;

-(A) Describe how the facility will handle feedstocks and composted material to prevent pathogen regrowth and cross contamination of piles.
+(B) Describe how the facility will handle feedstocks, composted material and digestate to prevent pathogen regrowth and cross contamination of piles; and

-(B) Describe how the facility will manage and dispose of composted material that due to concentrations of contaminants cannot be marketed or used for beneficial purposes.
+(C) Describe how the facility will manage and dispose of compost, biogas, digestate and other products and materials that cannot be marketed or used for beneficial purposes.

-(c) Removal of composted material.
-When required by the department, an Operations Plan must provide for removal of composted material from the facility as frequently as possible, but not later than two years after processing is completed.
+(c) Removal of compost, biogas, digestate and other products and materials.
+When required by the department, an Operations Plan must provide for removal of compost, biogas, digestate and other products and materials from the facility as frequently as possible, but not later than:

+(A) Two years after processing is completed, for finished compost; and

+(B) Six months after processing is completed, for all other products and materials, or longer if specified in a permit or by written approval of the department.

 (d) Incorporation of feedstocks.
-When required by the department, the Operations Plan must include a schedule for incorporating feedstocks into active compost piles.
+When required by the department, the Operations Plan must include a schedule for incorporating feedstocks into active composting piles or the anaerobic digester.

-(e) Storage of feedstocks.
+(e) Storage of feedstocks and digestate.
 When required by the department, the Operations Plan must:

-(A) Identify designated areas where all feedstocks deposited at the site will be confined;
+(A) Identify designated areas where all feedstocks deposited, and digestate generated at the site, will be confined;

-(B) Provide that accumulation of feedstocks does not create odor or vector problems, or create other nuisance conditions;
+(B) Provide that accumulation of feedstocks and digestate does not create odor or vector problems, or create other nuisance conditions;

-(C) Provide that undisposed residues must be kept to minimum practical quantities; and
+(C) Provide that undisposed residues are kept to minimum practical quantities; and

-(D) Provide for facilities and procedures for handling, recycling or disposing of feedstocks that are non-biodegradable by composting.
+(D) Provide for facilities and procedures for handling, recycling or disposing of materials contained in feedstocks or digestate that are non-biodegradable by composting.

 (f) Salvage.
 When required by the department, the Operations Plan must provide procedures for recovery of materials such as metal, paper and glass so that recovery does not interfere with composting operations, or create unsightly conditions or vector harborage.